 These are the most relevant points for legal services.

-In September 2020, the UK government announced new COVID-19 restrictions.
-For legal services, this means that all law firms and organisations should allow their staff to work from home over the winter if they can do so effectively.
+Law firms and organisations should allow their staff to work from home over the winter if they can do so effectively.

 However, if essential staff members are required in the office, then the firm must make sure it's a COVID-19 secure workplace.
 This guidance: